prueksaratorn/Portfolio-for-Data-Analyst/Project SQL/US Wildfires Queries.md

 - Open Datasource From: [US Wildfires](https://www.kaggle.com/datasets/rtatman/188-million-us-wildfires)

 ### Procedures
 1. Data is almost clear; nothing needs to be prepared or cleaned.
-All the details that I want are there.
 2. Analyze the data and create queries.